-If the NZ ETS does reopen to international units, a volume limit would be placed on their use.
+If the NZ ETS did reopen to international units, a volume limit would be placed on their use.

-Infringement offences will be introduced to deter low-level non-compliance with the rules of the NZ ETS and the Synthetic Greenhouse Gas levy.
-These strict liability offences will result in financial sanctions for offenders but not convictions.
+Infringement offences will also be introduced to deter low-level non-compliance with the rules of the NZ ETS and the Synthetic Greenhouse Gas levy.
+These strict liability offences will result in financial sanctions but not convictions for offenders.
 Prosecutions will still be available for the most serious cases of offending.
 This will improve compliance outcomes while minimising administrative costs.

 Use search filters to access Cabinet papers, Cabinet minutes and regulatory impact summaries

 Government announces set of improvements to New Zealand’s Emissions Trading Scheme - Minister media release [Beehive website]